varunneal/modded-nanogpt/records/090325_FA3/README.md

 of warmup steps from `10` to `30`.
 The compile time is dominated by the first iteration so this will take approximately `len(ws_schedule)` times longer than before.

 Document masks are implemented by specifying the start and end of each sequence in `cu_seqlens_*`.
 In order for the tensor sizes to be fixed, we pad `cu_seqlens_*` to be a fixed length of a length larger than the number of documents we may ever expect in a single input batch.

 At training time, sequences are clipped to `args.max_seq_len` tokens.
 This clipping helps pack a greater diversity of sequences per batch.
 I believe this change to be responsible for the decrease of ~25 training steps.

+In order to implement the above, I have created the helper class `BOSFinder`.

 ### Potential Improvements